 They help support your body during times of stress or when your immune system needs a little extra assistance.
 Plus, you'll find both in this savory, deeply flavorful Medicinal Mushroom Broth with the added boost of garlic, onions, and fresh sage.

 What is Mushroom Broth?

-Mushrooms broths are sipping broths made with or seasoned by mushrooms.
+Mushrooms broths are sipping broths made with or seasoned with mushrooms.
 Like other bone broth recipes, this broth is intended for sipping.
-But, you can also use it as the foundation for soups and stews, sauces or other dishes.
+But you can also use it as the foundation for soup and stew recipes, sauces, or other dishes.

 Mushroom broths have a deep, savory flavor with rich umami notes.
 In this recipe, slow-roasted garlic and onion sweeten the broth.
-And tossing a few sages leaves into the pot at the very end gives mushroom broth a bright herbaceous note.
+And tossing a few sage leaves into the pot at the very end gives the mushroom broth a bright, herbaceous note.
 Together, you'll make a nutritious broth that still tastes good.
 Plus, it helps support your body during times of stress or when you need a little extra immune boost.